praveennhiremath/learning-library/developer-library/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

-# Extract a Smaller Graph from the Original Graph
+# Detect communities on the main graph and extract a smaller graph

 ## Introduction

-In this lab, we have identified the known clusters from which the smaller graph is extracted.
-We create a tables with Nodes and Edges only for these data to do  further analysis and identify clusters using Infomap algorithm.
+In this lab, we will run the community detection algorithm on the main graph and identifies the clusters.
+Using these clusters, the smaller graph is extracted by choosing only few clusters to shorten the data.
+We create the tables with nodes and edges only for these data for further analysis to identify clusters using Infomap algorithm.
 Use of small graph helps us understand the communities detected.

 Estimated Lab Time: 15 minutes

 ### Objectives
+- Run the community detection algorithm to detect communities.
 - Extract the smaller graph from the original graph as the analysis will be easier and easy to understand as well.
 - Create the CSV files for Nodes and Edges for the smaller graphs.